codehsbooks/apjava/Programming-with-Karel/for-loops.md

 This time, we want to have Karel move, put down a ball, and move again.

 Here is what the starting world looks like:

  ![Starting World](../static/karel/for_oddBallStartWorld.png)

-Here's what we want the ending world to look like
+Here's what we want the ending world to look like:

 ![Ending World](../static/karel/for_oddBallFinish.png)

 How can we build a for loop to do this?
 Let's build the loop from the inside out.
 What do we want Karel to do each iteration?
 Karel should 1) move, 2) put down a ball, and 3) move again.
 The body of the for loop would look like this: